MIDI-DDSP: Detailed Control of Musical Performance via Hierarchical Modeling: Dataset

 \section{Dataset}

 The 13 instruments in the URMP dataset are violin, viola, cello, double bass, flute, oboe, clarinet, saxophone, bassoon, trumpet, horn, trombone, tuba.
-The recordings in the dataset have a sample rate of 48kHz but are down-sampled to 16kHz to match the sample rate of the DDSP synthesis module.
-Recordings in the dataset are chunk into segments of 4 seconds with 50\% overlap to train the Synthesis Generator.
+In this paper, we regard both the soprano saxophone and tenor saxophone in URMP dataset as saxophone.
+The recordings in the dataset have a sample rate of 48kHz but we downsampled them to 16kHz to match the sample rate of the DDSP synthesis module.
+To train the Synthesis Generator and DDSP Inference, we segmented the recordings into 4 seconds clips with 50\% overlap.

 In the URMP dataset, the solo recordings are part of ensemble pieces.
 Splitting the same piece played by different instruments into training and test sets can cause data leakage.
-Thus, we split the dataset based on a random shuffle of the recording but post-hoc adjusted the piece so that the same piece does not appear in both training and test set.
+Thus, we split the dataset based on a random shuffle of the recordings, and then moved pieces post-hoc such that the same piece does not appear in both training and test set.